-Until recently, laboratory services were amongst the weakest components of tuberculosis (TB) treatment and control efforts in high-burden, resource-limited countries.
+Until recently, laboratory services were amongst the weakest components of TB treatment and control efforts in high-burden, resource-limited countries.
 Strengthening laboratory services and systems is essential for universal access to TB laboratory diagnostic services.
-A first step is to strengthen national laboratories by implementing a quality management system.
-This will enable them to better support the rest of the national laboratory network.
+A first step is to strengthen national TB laboratories by implementing a quality management system.
+One of the best methods of laboratory strengthening is to implement a quality management system complying with the requirements of the international quality standard for medical laboratories, ISO 15189:2011.
+This will enable them to better support the rest of the national TB laboratory network.
 Read more.

 Who can use this tool?